Last updated on .

 Barbayani

 Finally, if you’re looking for a decent place to eat, check out Barbayani just across from the ferry terminal.
-It’s a Greek taverna dating back to the 1940s with all kinds of fish and seafood on the menu as well as a few Greek and Turkish specialties.
+It’s a Greek taverna that opened in the 1940s.
+There are all kinds of fish and seafood dishes on the menu as well as a few Greek and Turkish specialties.
 I had a very filling lamb güveç, which is a stew cooked in a clay dish.
 Others in my group had shrimp, calamari, octopus, and fish, which they all enjoyed.

 Barbayani